 Your business should use 301 redirects any time it is necessary.
 Forgetting to use redirects, or executing the redirects improperly can harm your website’s SEO.
 On the flip side, when your business uses 301 redirects accurately, it reflects a transfer of authority and makes a significant difference within your SEO efforts.
 These redirects can also help you overcome issues that could hold back your site’s organic visibility or help you make the most of driving SEO growth.

 It’s important to always keep your website up-to-date through optimizations and successful SEO strategies.
-If you need help with getting your clients websites on the first page of Google, check out Boostability’s affordable white label SEO services.
-Our Partner SEO program helps small businesses reach new SEO limits and goals over time.
+If you need help with getting your clients websites on the first page of Google, check out Boostability’s top-ranked white label SEO services.
+Our industry leading Partner SEO program helps small businesses all over the world succeed online.
 Learn how to get started today!